Seiko Hashimoto named Tokyo Olympics chief after sexism row | DW | 18.02.2021

 She previously said that her father raised her to compete in the Olympics, "even before I knew what the Olympics was," she added.

-Born just five days before the opening ceremony of the last Tokyo Olympics, Hashimoto's parents reportedly named her after the Olympic flame's lighting, "seika" in Japanese.
+Born just five days before the opening ceremony of the last Tokyo Olympics in 1964, Hashimoto's parents named her after the Olympic flame's lighting, "seika" in Japanese.

+Coming into office after a controversy, Hashimoto was the center of rumors in the past.

+In 2014, photos of Hashimoto hugging and kissing a male figure skater sparked controversy, as people accused her of abusing her role as the head of the Japanese delegation at the time.

 fb/rt (AFP, AP, Reuters)